-Making your end-of-life plans is a gift you can give to the loved ones you leave behind.
+Making your end-of-life plans now is a gift to the loved ones you leave behind.

 While in the throes of intense grief, loved ones are too often forced to sort through a mess of paperwork, passwords, belongings and the differing opinions of family members.
-Organizing affairs in advance allows loved ones to be sure they are taking care of you and what belongs to you the right way and keep their focus on the grief of losing you.
+Organizing affairs in advance allows loved ones to be sure they are taking care of you and what belongs to you the in the ways that you wish, keeping their focus on the grief of losing you.

 Advanced planning is even more crucial for folks who may be estranged from their family of origin, part of the LGBTQ+ community, or victims of religious trauma.
-You have the right to choose who makes your end-of-life decisions and carries on your legacy.
+You have the right to choose who makes your end-of-life decisions and carries on your legacy, but those decisions must be documented.

 Advanced Planning services include: